-Shocks to information quality can have drawn out negative effects on prices even if fundamentals do not change.
+The main feature of our calibrated example is that shocks to information quality can have drawn out negative effects on prices even if fundamentals do not change.
 The initial drop in the stock market when it reopened on September 17 was followed by more losses over the following week, before a gradual rebound occurred.
 With hindsight, we know that no long term structural change occurred: the shock changed only information quality, not fundamentals.
 Thus a Bayesian model with known signal quality has problems explaining the initial slide in prices.
 Roughly, if signal precision is high, the arrival of enough bad news to explain the first week is highly unlikely.
 If signal precision is low, bad news will not be incorporated into prices in the first place.
 In our model, where signal precision is unknown, bad news are taken especially seriously and hence a much less extreme sequence of signals suffices to account for prices in the first week.
 In sum, ambiguous information can help to rationalize the delayed negative response observed after a shock to information quality.